 Under the Articles of Association, Orkla has a Nomination Committee that is elected by the General Meeting.
-The Rules of Procedure for the Nomination Committee may be found on Orkla's website.
+The Rules of Procedure for the Nomination Committee have been adopted by the General Meeting and may be found on Orkla's website.
 The Nomination Committee consists of two to five members, who are elected for a term of up to two years.
 The General Meeting elects the Chair and members of the Nomination Committee and determines its remuneration.
 The Committee is tasked with submitting the following reasoned recommendations:

-Recommendation to the General Meeting

-- election of shareholder-elected members and deputy members to the company's Board of Directors, - election of members and the Chair of the Nomination Committee - remuneration of the Board of Directors and the Nomination Committee election of the Chair of the Board of Directors (for this purpose, the Nomination Committee is supplemented by a representative appointed by the employee representatives on the Board)
+- · Recommendation to the General Meeting: - election of shareholder-elected members and deputy members to the company's Board of Directors - · election of members and the Chair of the Nomination Committee - · remuneration of the Board of Directors and the Nomination Committee - Recommendation to the body that elects the Chair of the Board of Directors: - election of the Chair of the Board of Directors (for this purpose, the Nomination Committee is supplemented by a representative appointed by the employee representatives on the Board)